EDUCATOR APPROVED, YOUTH SUICIDE

 The statistics say that there are teenagers in your own community that are, right this very moment, considering taking their own life.
 Do you know the risk factors and the symptoms of an imminent suicide?
 S.T.O.P. is determined to educate as many people as possible to slow down and eventually erradicate the rising rate of teen suicide.

-How Can I Take Action
+How Can I Help?

 Your donations can help S.T.O.P. combat the rising rate of teen suicide.
 Please consider